 The Swiss government aims to remove the competitive disadvantage for Swiss companies raised by Swiss VAT.
 To achieve this purpose, a partial revision of the Swiss Value Added Tax Act will come into force on January 1st, 2018.
-The main amendment targets the tax liability of foreign companies to Swiss VAT.
+The main amendment targets the tax liability of foreign companies to Swiss VAT and certain Swiss companies which were exempted from the VAT liability.
 Hence, many companies will be impacted by this revision and should prepare a potential mandatory VAT registration.

 The competitive disadvantage for Swiss companies comes from the actual legislation that allows foreign companies to avoid invoicing VAT for their supply of goods in Switzerland as long as their annual turnover in Switzerland stays under the threshold of CHF 100’000.
-This is not possible for Swiss companies who have a worldwide turnover of more than CHF 100’000.
-With the revised VAT Act, foreign company’s worldwide turnover will be decisive for mandatory tax registration and no longer just its turnover in Switzerland.
+This applies even if the worldwide turnover of a foreign company is higher than CHF 100’000.
+This is not possible for Swiss companies which have a turnover subject to VAT of more than CHF 100’000.
+With the revised VAT Act, the worldwide turnover realized by a foreign and a Swiss company from supplies that are not excluded from the VAT (pursuant to Article 21 (2) Swiss VAT Act) will be decisive for mandatory tax registration and no longer just the turnover in Switzerland.
 The turnover limit of CHF 100’000 remains.
-Consequently, many companies will be liable to VAT and will have to face a mandatory registration to Federal Tax Administration, appoint a tax representative in Switzerland, make a short-term deposit directly at the tax administration or present a bank guarantee, file quarterly VAT returns and prepare annual reconciliation between the turnover of the company and the VAT returns completed.
+Consequently, many companies providing taxable supplies in Switzerland will be liable to VAT and will have to face a mandatory registration to Federal Tax Administration, appoint a tax representative in Switzerland, make a short-term deposit directly at the tax administration or present a bank guarantee, file quarterly VAT returns and prepare annual reconciliation between the turnover of the company and the VAT returns completed.
+Some Swiss companies that had been exempted from the VAT liability will also have to submit a registration request to the AFC if their worldwide turnover exceeds CHF 100'000 (especially companies supplying mainly services or goods abroad).

 Nevertheless, independently of the turnover, companies will be exempted from the tax liability if they are based abroad and exclusively supply services on Swiss territory in the sense of Article 8 para.
 1 of the Swiss Value Added Tax Act.
 These services are subject to the reverse charge mechanism.
 This exemption does not concern companies which supply telecommunication or electronic services on Swiss territory to recipients who are not VAT registered.